-The Surgical Quality Care Program (SQC Program) is a pay-for-quality initiative.
-It rewards participating musculoskeletal surgeons for consistently implementing our administrative best practices.
+The Surgical Quality Care Program (SQC Program) is a quality improvement initiative.
+It rewards participating musculoskeletal surgeons for consistently implementing our occupational health best practices.
 These best practices are designed to improve the outcomes of workers injured on the job.

 What this means to the patient

-Surgeon(s) is engaged in administrative best practices that address:
+Surgeon(s) that are engaged in administrative best practices address:

 - Utilization of the department’s Medical Treatment Guidelines and Opioid Prescribing Guidelines

-- Avoidance of obstacles that inhibit the workers’ release to work
+- Remove obstacles that inhibit the workers’ release to work

 - Utilization of their Surgical Health Services Coordinator (SHSC) as a resource to answer questions and help navigate the workers’ care